RichardSneyd/ua-engine/readme.md

 gulp
 ```
 ## Engine Structure
-Inside the src folder, there are 2 subfolder - Dep and Game.
+Inside the src folder, there are 2 subfolders - Dep and Game.
 Dep contains the DI framework, which auto-generates an IoC container and saves it ad src/Dep/ControlContainer.ts.
 All other source files, including core engine files, and services, are in src/Game.

 ## API Exposure
 to add a class to the API root, you must do 2 things - expose it in the _exposeGlobal() method of src/Game/Core/Game.ts